 David’s main profession is as an academic mathematician.
 He was a research fellow at both the Mathematical Institute and The Queen’s College, Oxford, before moving to University College London, where he is an Associate Professor in the Department of Mathematics.
 His research centres on the mathematical analysis of wave propagation, especially electromagnetic and acoustic waves – so his research and musical interests are very much intertwined.

 David was appointed Director of Music at St Mary’s Kidlington in 2011.
-He enjoys playing the organ for church services, giving organ recitals, and training and conducting the adult choir and recently-formed children’s choir.
+He enjoys playing the organ for church services, giving organ recitals, and training and conducting the adult choir and children’s choir.
 David lives in Kidlington with his wife Meghann and two sons, Joshua and Isaac.

 Please contact David for further information about music making at St Mary’s.